navikt/deployment-cli/README.md

 * `deployment-cli <subcommand> <subsubcommand> --help` e.g. `deployment-cli deploy create --help`

 ## Deployments
-`deployment-cli create` contains a few subcommands for easily creating deployments using the github api
+`deployment-cli deploy` contains a few subcommands for easily creating deployments using the github api

 ### Creating a deployment
 Creating a deployment is done using the `deployment-cli deploy create` or  command.
 It will also do templating using